kuanb/kuanb.github.io/_posts/2015-10-07-zoinking-mta-routes.md

 }
 {% endhighlight %}

 This tool is pretty useful.
-Writing a simple Node app that takes the name of the bus route.
+I wrote a simple Node app that takes the name of the bus route.
 You don't even need the exact name - MTA guesses which it is and gives you suggestions.
 It's decent; if you put in any variation of, say "M60" (such as "m60" or "M60-sbs") and it will return the M60 bus line information.
 In the below `server.js` code I just made a simple Node app that takes the bus route name that you want and it reconfigures the JSON supplied by MTA with the actual latitude/longitudes instead of the polyline encoded string value.
 The code for this tool is included in the below snippet.
 Just make sure to include the defintion for the `decodePolyline` function, as well, and it should be good to go.

 {% highlight javascript %}
 var express = require('express');